dsnkostic/discmaster-example/README.md

   * What about [Consul](https://www.consul.io/discovery.html)
 * [ ] Use a reverse proxy and API gateway.
 Evaluate [Zuul](https://github.com/Netflix/eureka).
 Some [thoughts](https://engineering.opsgenie.com/comparing-api-gateway-performances-nginx-vs-zuul-vs-spring-cloud-gateway-vs-linkerd-b2cc59c65369).
 Not sure if these should be separated in two points.
 * [ ] Make redundant microservice nodes and cycle among them (round robin)
+* [ ] Use configuration server.
+Maybe not at the end, but surely at some point during this phase

 ### Phase Three - Publish Subscribe pattern